Zhaoyu-Qu/engineering-learning/technical-skills/Computer Networks.md

 Finally, the client broadcasts a DHCPREQUEST message to accept the address offered.
 This message informs all DHCP servers which offer it is accepting, and the chosen server responds with a DHCPACK message to confirm the assignment.

+Note the DHCPDISCOVER message does not specify whether the client wants a public or private IP address.
+The message simply requests an IP address and related configuration.
+It is up to the DHCP server to decide which address to offer, based on its configuration and available address pools.
 ### Private IP Addresses
 The following IP address ranges are private:
 - 10.0.0.0/8